Willie-Conway/DataVista-Comand-Line-Application/docs/DataVista_User_Guide.md

 ├── CONTRIBUTING.md                        # Instructions for contributing to the project
 ├── LICENSE                                # License information for the project ├── README.md                              # Overview of the project
-├── Summary.md                             # Summary of the project or key features ├── data_vista_info.sh                    # Script for additional info or setup
+├── SUMMARYy.md                             # Summary of the project or key features ├── WALKTHROUGH.md                        # Walkthrough of the project or key features ├── data_vista_info.sh                    # Script for additional info or setup
 └── requirements.txt                      # List of required Python packages